Skip to main content

 }

-1. To grab the access and secret key for the user.
-Go to IAM > Users and in the “Security Credentials”, click on “Create Access Key”, and preferably select “Command Line Interface” and create the access key.
+1. To obtain the access and secret key for the user, go to IAM > Users and in the “Security Credentials”, click on “Create Access Key”, and preferably select “Command Line Interface” and create the access key.

-2. Grab the “Access Key” and “Secret Access Key” created that are to be used in "secrets.toml".
+2. Obtain the “Access Key” and “Secret Access Key” created that are to be used in "secrets.toml".

 Using S3 compatible storage

-To use an S3 compatible storage other than AWS S3 like MinIO or Cloudflare R2, you may supply an endpoint_url in the config.
+To use an S3 compatible storage other than AWS S3, such as MinIO or Cloudflare R2, you may supply an endpoint_url in the config.
 This should be set along with AWS credentials:

 [destination.filesystem]